 Any Android phone using the version 5.0 operating system, which is also known as Lollipop, or newer can be run via Android Auto in your car.
 There are more Android smartphones in the world than iPhones, and nowadays, most car manufacturers offer Android Auto as standard, or as an optional extra.

 Most of the big-name mobile phone companies can run Android Auto, including phones from HTC, LG, Samsung and Sony.
-Huawei handsets can also run Android Auto at the moment, but the Chinese firm is moving to its own HarmonyOS operating system as an alternative to Android, and that may affect how it connects to the car, so best to check before buying a new Huawei smartphone.
+Older Huawei handsets can also run Android Auto, but not since 2024 when the Chinese firm moved to its own HarmonyOS operating system as an alternative to Android.

 Car Manufacturers Offering Android Auto